 You go to Best Buy and purchase an HDMI cable — the same one you've always used — and find that it doesn't work with your TV, but works with one upstairs.

-Luckily, this isn't the reality and these universal technologies are compatible with the devices you use.
+Luckily, this isn't the reality and these universal technologies are compatible with your devices.

-This is what SCORM is all about; it makes sure your content, regardless of when and where you created it, works on your LMS.
+This is what SCORM is all about; it ensures your content, regardless of when and where you created it, works on your LMS.